drhsqlite/fossil-mirror/www/server/windows/cgi.md

 You lose a lot of that benefit on Windows:

 1. It only matters to start with on servers that are highly RAM constrained.
-(Rougly &le; 128 MiB.)
+(Roughly &le; 128 MiB.)
 Our configuration steps below assume you’re using the Windows and IIS GUIs, which have RAM requirements well in excess of this, making Fossil’s resource requirements a drop in the bucket next to them.
-On the test VM I used to prepare these instructions, the Windows Server Manager kept running the system out of RAM and crashing on the 1&nbsp;GiB Azure B1s VM I started out using.
+On the [Azure B1s][b1s] virtual machine I used to prepare these instructions, the Windows Server Manager GUI kept filling the VM’s 1&nbsp;GiB of RAM during feature installation and crashing.
 I had to upgrade the VM’s RAM to 2&nbsp;GiB just to get useful work done!

 2. Process creation on Windows is [much more expensive][cp] than on the other OSes Fossil runs on, so the benefits of firing up a Fossil